boazbk/tcs/lec_00_1_math_background.md

 ## Bibliographical notes { #notesmathchap }

-The section heading "A Mathematician's Apology", refers of course to Hardy's classic book [@Hardy41].
+The heading "A Mathematician's Apology", refers to Hardy's classic book [@Hardy41].
 Even when Hardy is wrong, he is very much worth reading.

 There are many online sources for the mathematical background needed for this book.
 In particular, the lecture notes for MIT 6.042 "Mathematics for Computer Science" [@LehmanLeightonMeyer] are extremely comprehensive, and videos and assignments for this course are available online.
 Similarly, [Berkeley CS 70: "Discrete Mathematics and Probability Theoru"](http://www.eecs70.org/) has extensive lecture notes online.

-The book of Rosen [@Rosen19discrete] also covers much of this material.
-See also Jim Aspens' online book [@AspensDiscreteMath].
+Other sources for discrete mathematics are Rosen [@Rosen19discrete]  and Jim Aspens' online book [@AspensDiscreteMath].

-The book by Lewis and Zax [@LewisZax19], as well as the online book of Fleck [@Fleck], give a more gentle overview of the much of the same material.
-Solow's book [@Solow14] is a good gentle introduction to proof reading and writing.
-Kun's book [@Kun18] gives an introduction to mathematics aimed at readers with programming background.
+Lewis and Zax [@LewisZax19], as well as the online book of Fleck [@Fleck], give a more gentle overview of the much of the same material.
+Solow [@Solow14] is a good introduction to proof reading and writing.
+Kun [@Kun18] gives an introduction to mathematics aimed at readers with programming background.
 Stanford's [CS 103 course](https://cs103.stanford.edu)  has a wonderful collections of handouts on mathematical proof techniques and discrete mathematics.

+The word _graph_ in the sense of [undirgraph](){.ref} was coined by the mathematician Sylvester in 1878 in analogy with the chemical graphs used to visualize molecules.
+There is an unfortunate confusion between this term and the more common usage of the word "graph" as a way to plot data, and in particular a plot of some function $f(x)$ as a function of $x$.
+One way to relate these two notions is to identify every function $f:A \rightarrow B$ with the directed graph $G_f$ over the vertex set $V= A \cup B$ such that $G_f$  contains the edge $x \rightarrow f(x)$ for every $x\in A$.
+In a graph $G_f$ constructed in this way, every vertex in $A$ has out-degree equal to one.
+If the function $f$ is _one to one_ then every vertex in $B$ has in-degree at most one.
+If the function $f$ is _onto_ then every vertex in $B$ has in-degree at least one.
+If $f$ is a bijection then every vertex in $B$ has in-degree exactly equal to one.